petergdoyle/log-message-reducer/README.md

 ### Run Log Message Splitter
 The main purpose of the Log Message Generator is to create a stream of logging messages that have a tracking id where errors that come later, as indicated by a timestamp on the record, can be correlated by to those non-error messages.
 The Log Message Generator is capable of creating an Error message, then using the same tracking id, create other random message types and push them into the log stream, and eventually push the Error message into the same stream.
 Spark Structured SQL Streaming can do a join on the two kafka streams by topic one Error and on Non-Error so the purpose of the Log Message Splitter is to read from the logs stream and identify Error and Non-Error messages and push them into the associated logs-stderr and logs-stdout topic so that the Log Message Reducer can read from both topics, do a join on those message streams by tracking id and only write the messages related to the Error stream out to a logs-reduced topic.
 You'll see more about the Log Message Reducer in the next steps.
-You will be prompted for the Kafka cluster details and then see console messages from both the embedded Kafka Consumer and Kafka Producer since the Log Message Splitter is taking from the logs topic and spltting then writing out to log-stdout or logs-stderr
+You will be prompted for the Kafka cluster details and then see console messages from both the embedded Kafka Consumer and Kafka Producer since the Log Message Splitter is taking from the logs topic and spltting then writing out to log-stdout or logs-stderr.
+Near the end you will also see the command to run this with the parameters provided and you can reuse that later and you will also see runtime stats about what it is reading and writing to.
 ```
 $ ./run_LogMessageSplitter.sh
 [INFO] Scanning for projects...